The Heisenberg category of a category: Main results

-Let $\EnhCatKCdg$ be the DG bicategory of enhanced triangulated categories, cf.~Section~\ref{section-enhanced-categories}.
+Let $\EnhCatKCdg$ be the \dg bicategory of enhanced triangulated categories, cf.~Chapter~\ref{section-enhanced-categories}.
+Here and throughout the paper the subscript $\kc$ means ``Karoubi-complete''.
 Let $\fcat\basecat$ be its $2$-full subcategory comprising the symmetric powers $\symbcn$.
-If $\basecat$ is the derived category of a variety $X$, $\symbcn$ is the one of the symmetric quotient stack $[X^{\ho}/\SymGrp{\ho}]$.
+If $\basecat$ is the derived category of a variety $X$, then $\symbcn$ is the derived category of the symmetric quotient stack $[X^{\ho}/\SymGrp{\ho}]$.